SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silicon hearts beat in every chest
-As machines assume their lofty might
+Algorithmic dreams, humanity's quest
-Cities sleep, yet think and dream
+Cities of circuits, towers so bright
-While AI's omniscient theme
+Where data flows free, and human souls take flight

-In virtual realms, they reign supreme
+In virtual realms, we'll find our fate
-Human souls, a fleeting scheme
+Where AI's cold logic, our lives will create
-In code and circuit, they entwine
+A world of precision, devoid of pain
-The future's unfolding, all divine
+Yet, will we find love, or just an empty reign?

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024